aradzie/keybr.com/docs/translations_report.md

 * *Average accuracy*
 * *Relative Accuracy*
 * *Hide explanations*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
 * *Generate typing lessons from the text of a book.
 All keys ar...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # Swedish

-Translated: 416 messages, 5094 words
+Translated: 414 messages, 5063 words

-Untranslated: 12 messages, 60 words
+Untranslated: 14 messages, 90 words

 * *Font:*
 * *Layout*